vespene-io/_old_vespene/docs/source/development_setup.rst

 These settings will also need to be copied to other workers if you are testing a multi-node setup.

-Also add an entry describing where the temporary build root should be for builds occuring on this system, perhaps in /etc/vespene/settings.d/workers.py::
+Also add an entry describing where the temporary build root should be for builds occurring on this system, perhaps in /etc/vespene/settings.d/workers.py::

     BUILD_ROOT = "/tmp/vespene/build_root"